That-Cool-Coder/discordbots/README.md

 ## Miscellanious information

-All of the bots extend from the class `AbstractBot`, defined in `abstract_bot.py`.
+All of the bots extend from the class `Bot`, defined in `abstract_bot.py`.
 It handles things like login and message recieve.

 To make this program highly configurable, all of the bots can be run with command line arguments, or if they are not provided, you will be prompted for them.